hychn/hychn.github.io/md/A.objectives.md

 # LIFT

+* Guiding mindset
   * Focus on form.
 Volume-based.
 The weight will come after.
   * Enjoy the process not the destination
   * Breathe!
+* Progressions
   * Progression on Pullup
   * Progression on Bench
   * Progression on Squat
   * Learn Deadlift
 * Backburn
   * Row
   * OHPress